ghgemmer/Halloween/README.md

 # Software

 The application is written in Arduino C++ and uses several Arduino libraries, some newly created.
-All code was written using the UltraEdit, although any text editor could be used, and then compiled/built/downloaded using the Arduino IDE (version 1.8.13 or later).
+All code was written using the UltraEdit text editor, although any text editor could be used, and then compiled/built/downloaded using the Arduino IDE (version 1.8.13 or later).
 The Arduino IDE is also used to add new libraries as well as run the serial command/monitor that the user interfaces to the program with.
 Except for the majority of the libraries, all code is new.